 Exposure to extension and outreach activities sensitize the students towards social issues and also find solutions to social problems.
 It helps to build cooperation with NGOs and other organizations to carry forward humanitarian work in future.

-The University has undertaken Covid Testing and Vaccination drive
+The University has undertaken Covid Testing and Vaccination drive and regular disinfection of all the facilities.

 File Description Documents Upload relevant supporting document View File